International Students - Helpful Information for Orientation

 International transfer students who are a non-native speaker of English should consult with their advisor at orientation to discuss if they have already completed the second language requirement.

-To accomplish all of these tasks, you should arrive in Minneapolis no later than TBD.
-International students should attend the earliest possible CLA orientation session in January.
+You should arrive in Minneapolis no later than TBD.
+International students should attend the earliest possible CLA orientation session.

 Learn about your housing options online at the international student housing site before arriving in Minnesota.